Hi, I’m Jennifer.

-Hi, I’m Jennifer.
-I’m a recovering aid worker.
+A recovering aid worker.
 Chronic overpacker.
 Gregarious introvert.
 American expat.
 Storyteller.
-Graphic Designer + Writer.

-It’s what I studied, lived, breathed (and barely slept) for the better part of two decades.
-I understand the closely monitored budgets, the wearing-too-many-hats, the long days, all kept afloat by the passion for the work.
+I studied, lived, breathed (and barely slept) development for the better part of two decades.
+I understand the closely monitored budgets, the wearing-too-many-hats, the long days, all kept afloat by sheer will and a passion for the work.

-My work took me to places like Liberia, Sudan, DRC, Cote D’Ivoire, Peru, East Timor, Indonesia, Guatemala, Venezuela, Bonsia – all over.
-I tried on what seemed like all the hats – managing projects from DC, leading proposal development processes, leading a team of senior program staff in a country office, consulting on program design and development, and more.
-During this time I saw, again and again, the need to tell better stories about our work.
+I tried on what seemed like all the hats – managing projects from HQ, leading proposal development processes, directing a team of senior program staff in a country office, consulting on program design and development, and more.

 I believe that good design and writing are essential to good development.

 I used the opportunity of moving to South Africa in 2009 to shift my focus to working FOR the organizations I used to work IN.
 Taking that step back gave me a lot of perspective on the industry and the bigger challenges many organizations face.
 What I saw frustrated me.